kmuto/review/doc/format.md

 //command[option1][option2]...
 ```

-Inline commands are used in block,  paragraphes, headings, block contents and block options.
+Inline commands are used in block,  paragraphs, headings, block contents and block options.

 ```
 @<command>{content}